iAbhishek91/aws-as-code/README.md

 ### Account id

 Can be found in name >> my accounts its a 12 digit number unique number per account.

+## AWS service endpoints

+To connect programmatically to an AWS service, you use an endpoint.
+An **endpoint is the URL of the entry point for an AWS web service**.
+The AWS SDKs and the AWS Command Line Interface (AWS CLI).

+Most Amazon Web Services offer a **Regional endpoint**

+> Regional end points: protocol://service-code.region-code.amazonaws.com

+**Region code** (These region codes are required while using AWS sdk.)

+- US East (Ohio) : us-east-2
+- US East (N. Virginia) : us-east-1 (we are using)

+For more details refer : [AWS docs on endpoints](https://docs.aws.amazon.com/general/latest/gr/rande.html)